Galamrani/Assembler-ConsoleApp/README.md

 # Assembler-Console-App
-Console app written in C that mimics an assembler, this is a project from a programming lab class, at the university.
+The "Assembler-Console-App" is a console application written in C that emulates the functionality of an assembler.
+Designed as a project for a programming lab class at the university, this application allows users to input low-level assembly language instructions and receive corresponding machine code as output.
+By mimicking the behavior of an assembler, this project aims to provide a hands-on learning experience for understanding the translation process from assembly language to machine code.
+The app's intuitive console interface makes it easy for students and enthusiasts to practice and explore the intricacies of assembly programming in a controlled environment.
      <sub>
   for a better understanding of the program use this link : &emsp;[instructions for the project](https://github.com/Galamrani/Assembler-Console-App/blob/main/booklet.download.pdf)
  </sub>